 Egg salad is a classic, creamy and chunky snack we all love.
 It’s one of the most basic and satisfying filling typically placed on soft bread or on crunchy crackers.

-Egg salads have quite delicate ingredients like eggs and mayonnaise.
+Egg salad has delicate ingredients like eggs and mayonnaise.
 If you leave them too long at room temperature, these can eventually spoil.
-So, to prolong the freshness of egg salads, it is possible to store them in the refrigerator and freeze them.
+You can store egg salads in the refrigerator and freeze them to make them last longer.
 This can last 3-5 days.
 However, it is important to note that once you take out the egg salad from the refrigerator, always check for unpleasant smell and watery texture before serving.
 If in doubt, throw it out.
 Overall, it is possible to freeze egg salads however the creamy texture will not be the same and there is still a risk of spoilage because of the delicate ingredients – eggs and mayonnaise.

 Can You Freeze Egg Salads?

 Egg salads are great for delicious snacks, for family trips, and picnics.
 The downside though, is that it doesn’t last very long.
-Leave it at room temperature for too long and the texture may become more watery and unpleasant odors may start to arise, causing the spoilage of the egg salad.
+If you leave it at room temperature for too long the texture may become more watery and unpleasant odors may start to arise, causing the spoilage of the egg salad.

-Once taken out of the refrigerator, check for unpleasant odors and watery texture.
+Once you take it out of the refrigerator, check for unpleasant odors and watery texture.
 If it does not look spoiled, you can go ahead and spread the egg salad on bread or crackers even if it’s still cold.

 If you want to bring egg salads for trips or picnics, make sure to properly store them to avoid spoilage.
 As much as possible, egg salads are best consumed when fresh.
 However, if you’d really like to store it for later, take care of your egg salads by having a good airtight container.

 Freezing egg salads for your ready-to-go snacks is easy and will only take a few minutes of your time.
 Learn how to properly freeze your salad and you can have a delicious snack for the next days.